|Date of Birth||16 September 1924, The Bronx, New York City, New York, USA|

 |Date of Death||12 August 2014, New York City, New York, USA (stroke)|

 Mini Bio (1)

 Lauren Bacall was born Betty Joan Perske on September 16, 1924, in New York City.
-She is the daughter of Natalie Weinstein-Bacal, a Romanian Jewish immigrant, and William Perske, who was born in New Jersey, to Eastern European Jewish parents.
+She is the daughter of Natalie Weinstein-Bacal, a Romanian Jewish immigrant, and William Perske, who was born in New Jersey, to Polish Jewish parents.
 Her family was middle-class, with her father working as a salesman and her mother as a secretary.
 They divorced when she was five.
 When she was a school girl, Lauren originally wanted to be a dancer, but later, she became enthralled with acting, so she switched gears to head into that field.
 She had studied at the American Academy of Dramatic Arts in New York after high school, which enabled her to get her feet wet in some off-Broadway productions.